Causes of PTSD: Miscarriage/Early pregnancy loss

-Miscarriage in all its forms can be a hugely traumatic and upsetting time for those who experience it – and, if official statistics are anything to go by, this can be as many as one in four or 25% of pregnancies in their first trimester.
-The sense of loss, the experience of death, the pain and trauma endured in the miscarriage itself, the feelings of hopelessness and despair, the guilt-ridden questions of ‘what if’, plus the medical interventions that may follow, can all lead to the development of post-traumatic stress disorder, along with other mental health conditions.
+The sense of loss, the experience of death, the pain and trauma endured in the miscarriage itself, the feelings of hopelessness and despair, the guilt-ridden questions of ‘what if’, plus the medical interventions that may follow, can all lead to the development of post-traumatic stress disorder (PTSD), along with other mental health conditions.

 How many people develop PTSD following a miscarriage?

-Research conducted by Imperial College London in a survey of 113 people who had suffered a miscarriage or ectopic pregnancy, found that four in 10 of them were reporting symptoms of post-traumatic stress disorder in the three months after their miscarriage.
+Research conducted by Imperial College London in a survey of 113 people who had suffered a miscarriage or ectopic pregnancy, found that four in 10 of them were reporting symptoms of PTSD in the three months after their miscarriage.
 They were also suffering from moderate to severe anxiety, distress and depression.

 The people researched were commenting on experiencing intrusive or unwanted thoughts, as well as regularly re-experiencing the feelings associated with losing their pregnancies.
 For some of them, this involved nightmares or flashbacks, while others were avoiding anything that may remind them of their miscarriage.
 For nearly a third of them, their symptoms were impacting their work life, while 40% felt it impacted their relationships with their friends and family.